ReverieNB/natebean-site/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Jared Goff's 2020 Season"
-  content = "Analysis of the first two games" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Jared Goff's Reliance on Short Passing" content = "Analysis of Jared Goff's first 5 games" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#34a4eb"  # An HTML color value.
+  overlay_color = "#34a4eb"
-  overlay_img = "headers/rams_header.png"  # Image path relative to your `static/media/` folder.
+  overlay_img = "headers/rams_header.png"
-  overlay_filter = 0.5  # Darken the image.
-Value in range 0-1.
+  overlay_filter = 0

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.